FoxLisk/alttp-notes/rooms/PoD/junction2.md

 [TODO: explanation on why losing hearts is bad, with full dungeon context]

 The goal for bombing the floor is to stand fully inside of the bombable floor when it opens, so you fall immediately.
 If you're high, you'll slip before you fall.
 If you're low, or your bomb is high, you'll take damage.
 Try to throw the bomb as low as you can, and then stand fully inside the floor to fall instantly.
-If you threw the bomb late, be aware and stand higher; losing hearts is worse than slipping for a few frames.
+If you threw the bomb late, be aware and stand higher; losing a heart is worse than slipping for a few frames.

-You in particular want to fall as high as possible; you're waiting on the bomb fuse no matter what, and your goal in the next room as at the top, so you want to enter it high.
+In particular, you want to fall as high as possible; you're waiting on the bomb fuse no matter what, and your goal in the next room as at the top, so you want to enter it high.

 You can pick up bombs from kinda far behind you.
 A big part of getting this room fast is placing the bomb pretty early, walking almost a whole big-tile, and then picking it up (because walking is faster when you're not holding something).